Register company in Vietnam: Introduction

 - Tetra Consultants will prepare the documents required to apply for the IRC.
 This includes a detailed report on supposed project details for application of implementation, the proposal of the supposed investment project detailing lease agreements and land use needs and financial statements that contain the last 2 years of the company’s operation.

-- While most investment projects are generally allowed, there are some specific types of investment projects that are subjected to special considerations and require preliminary approval.
+- While most investment projects are generally allowed for starting a business in Vietnam as a foreigner, there are some specific types of investment projects that are subjected to special considerations and require preliminary approval.
 Application dossiers for these types of projects will need approximately 2-4 months of preparation for submission.

 Step 5: Register company in Vietnam to obtain Business Registration Certificate